 About FGCCC

-Friends of Gilpin County Community Center
+Friends of the Gilpin County Community Center

 The Friends of Gilpin County Community Center (FGCCC) is a 501(c)3 nonprofit corporation and Colorado Charitable Corporation made up of citizens of Gilpin County, Colorado who support the mission of the Gilpin County Community Center and its vital position in the life of our mountain community.
 We provide Gilpin County Parks and Recreation department members with research and community feedback.
+We also help Gilpinites who need help accessing the Center with funding for specific activities

 You can read more about our activities since 2020 in our three-year report.